ForgeSharp/DNet/README.md

 ﻿#### DNet

 DNet is a .NET API wrapper for Discord.
-It is not based upon any other library, it is completely built from scratch.
+It is not based upon any other library, as is completely built from scratch.

 #### Usage